How to Update Old YouTube Affiliate Links [6 Quick Fixes]

 You reviewed a product two years ago.
 The video still ranks well in search, still gets steady views every month, and still has people scrolling down to the description looking for the link.
 But the product has been discontinued.
 The Amazon listing says “Currently unavailable.”
 The affiliate link is dead.

 This happens to every YouTube creator who uses affiliate links — it’s one of the most common affiliate marketing mistakes.
+(If your old videos never had affiliate links in the first place, see our guide on monetizing old YouTube videos with affiliate links instead.)
 Products have lifecycles.
 Consumer electronics get replaced by newer models every 12-18 months.
 Software gets acquired or shut down.
 Beauty products get reformulated.
 Even evergreen products like books can have editions go out of print.

 The question isn’t whether your links will go stale — it’s what you do about it when they do.
 There are several strategies, each with different tradeoffs.
 The right approach depends on the product, the video, and how much traffic it still gets.